Andrew Becroft

 Andrew John Becroft is a New Zealand lawyer, jurist and public servant.
 Since 2023, he has been a justice of the High Court of New Zealand.

 Becroft was appointed a judge in the District Court in 1996.
 He served as principal judge of the Youth Court from 2001 to 2016.
 He was Children's Commissioner from 2016 to 2021.

 Education and early career

 Becroft was born in Kuala Lumpur, Malaysia, and attended Rongotai College before graduating from the University of Auckland with a Bachelor of Arts and Bachelor of Laws (with Honours) in 1981.
 He worked at Fortune Manning, a neighbourhood law office in Grey Lynn, Auckland, until 1986, when he set up a steering group with another lawyer, Johnny Moses, who later became a judge, and established the Māngere Law Centre where he worked until 1993.
 Between 1993 and 1996, Becroft was a criminal barrister in South Auckland, specialising in traffic and criminal litigation.

 He was appointed to the District Court bench, sitting in Whanganui in 1996, and became principal judge of the Youth Court of New Zealand in 2001.
-After serving as Children's Commissioner from 2016 to 2021, Becroft was appointed to the High Court, taking up the appointment in 2 May 2023.
+After serving as Children's Commissioner from 2016 to 2021, Becroft was appointed to the High Court, taking up the appointment on 2 May 2023.